How to Make a Leadership Training Presentation [That Sticks]

 "How do I make sure my slides don’t feel like a boring lecture?"

-Our Creative Director answered instantly: "Make them an experience, not a slideshow."
+"Make them an experience, not a slideshow."

-As a presentation design agency, we work on leadership training presentations all year round, and we’ve observed a common challenge: Most of them are forgettable.
+As a presentation design agency, we work on leadership training presentations all year round, and we’ve observed a common challenge: most of them are forgettable.
 They dump too much theory, lack engagement, and fail to inspire action, which is the exact opposite of what leadership training should do.

 They’re overloaded with theory.